A WashU campus-wide

 - Follow the “winning structure” (below) when organizing your pitch.

-Upload to YouTube and select “non-publicly-listed” and share the link.
+Upload to YouTube and select “unlisted” and share the link.

-- All ideas will receive personalized feedback from a panel of experienced judges and mentors.
+- All ideas that advance to the finals will receive personalized feedback from a panel of experienced judges and mentors.

 If you want to win . . . structure your pitch in the same order of the criteria by which the judges are evaluating: